html-validate/html-validate/README.md

 - Can test fragments of HTML, for instance a component template.
 - Does not upload any data to a remote server, all testing is done locally.
+- Strict and non-forgiving parsing.
+It will not try to correct any incorrect markup or guess what it should do.

 ## Usage